dssg/pgdedupe/docs/installation.rst

 .. code-block:: console

-    $ pip install superdeduper
+    $ pip install numpy && pip install superdeduper

 This is the preferred method to install SuperDeduper, as it will always install the most recent stable release.
+Note that numpy is currently a pre-requisite for the installation process itself.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.